apache/nifi/nifi-extension-bundles/nifi-update-attribute-bundle/nifi-update-attribute-processor/src/main/resources/docs/org.apache.nifi.processors.attributes.UpdateAttribute/additionalDetails.md

 **FlowFile Policy**

 Another setting in the Advanced UI is the FlowFile Policy.
 It is located in the upper-left corner of the UI, and it defines the processor's behavior when multiple rules match.
-It may be changed using the dropdown menu.
-By default, the FlowFile Policy is set to "use clone".
+It may be changed using the slide toggle.
+By default, the FlowFile Policy is set to use a clone of the original FlowFile for each matching rule.

 If the FlowFile policy is set to "use clone", and multiple rules match, then a copy of the incoming FlowFile is created, such that the number of outgoing FlowFiles is equal to the number of rules that match.
 In other words, if two rules (A